AndrewBerson/human_activity_recognition/README.md

 The data set used in this paper was generated at the University of Genoa by Anguita et al. (2013) \[1\], and the data set can be downloaded [here](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones).
-In the experiment, thirty volunteers aged 19-48 wore smartphones (Samsung Galaxy SII) on their waists.
-They then performed six activities: walking, walking upstairs, walking downstairs, sitting, standing, and laying.
+In the experiment, 30 volunteers aged 19-48 wore smartphones (Samsung Galaxy SII) strapped to their waists.
+They then performed six activities:
+1. Walking
+2. Walking upstairs
+3. Walking downstairs
+4. Sitting
+5. Standing
+6. Laying

-The embedded accelerometer and gyroscope recorded subjects' triaxial linear acceleration and angular speed at a rate of 50Hz.
+The embedded accelerometer and gyroscope recorded the subjects' triaxial linear acceleration and angular speed at a rate of 50Hz.
 70% of the subjects were randomly selected to be in the training set and the other 30% were selected to be in the test set.